 “The Whole Person Care program aimed to promote access to care for the most vulnerable Medi-Cal beneficiaries, and evidence suggests that the program was successful in developing needed infrastructure and delivering services needed to support effective care,” said the report’s lead author, Nadereh Pourat, PhD, associate director of the center and head of its Health Economics and Evaluation Research Program.
 “Patients received more care and had improved outcomes.”

 The Center for Health Policy Research was selected by the California Department of Health Care Services to evaluate the $3 billion program.
 Important aspects of the pilot program, such as care coordination and housing support, are now available to Medi-Cal beneficiaries under a multiyear Department of Health Care Services statewide initiative called California Advancing and Innovating Medi-Cal, or CalAIM, which launched in January 2022.

 This latest analysis — the second of two — follows a May 2021 report by the center.

 “The results show that such programs help complex patients in different ways, depending on their needs,” Pourat said.
 “Most importantly, our findings highlight the overall success of the Whole Person Care program and its potential for improving the lives of high-risk patients.”

-Read the Publication:
+Read the Publications: